LuanEdCosta/copy-image-clipboard/README.md

 **Warnings:**

-- The permission to write data on the clipboard is granted automatically to pages when they are in the active tab, so generally you don't need to use this function.
+- Permission to write data to the clipboard is automatically granted to pages when they are in the active tab, so generally you don't need to use this function.
 - If the browser has not implemented the Permissions API yet, this function will return `false`.
 Check the browser compatibility here: [Permissions API Browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API#browser_compatibility).

 ```javascript